HackerBurscht/PROG22/README.md

 As mentioned I was looking for a way to show if a weekday and a meal correlate.
 The affinity analyse is mostly used, to check if two things are often bought together.
 But in our context it is used to see if they simply "appear" together.

-"The main idea behind this analysis is to achieve valuable insights by identifying which items are frequently purchased together."
-(Saygın, 2022)

 Of course, as the amount of data increases, the analysis becomes more accurate.